ariatemplates/usermanual/src/next/pageEngine/page_engine.md

 When a template does not have a module controller associated to it, it automatically inherits the module controller of the template in which it is included.

-The main template of the page, whose classpath is in `pageComposition.template` of the page definition, is automatically associated to a wrapper of the site root module, which is an instance of class [aria.pageEngine.SiteRootModule](http://ariatemplates.com/api/#aria.pageEngine.SiteRootModule).
-In particular, the keyword `moduleCtrl` inside the template will refer to an object which corresponds to the interface [aria.pageEngine.SiteRootModuleInterface](http://ariatemplates.com/api/#aria.pageEngine.SiteRootModuleInterface), which is mostly needed for page navigation.
+The main template of the page, whose classpath is in `pageComposition.template` of the page definition, is automatically associated to a wrapper of the [site root module](#root-module).

 * If a `module` is provided along with a template, then the template normally represents a view of the data model managed by the module controller.
 They are automatically associated, and the module data is automatically available in the template, according to the basic principles of Aria Templates.